 How to Buy your Followers

-There are plenty of websites out there which claim to boost your numbers for you and many say they can boost your numbers quickly.
-Some will enable you to do it for free, and some will do it for a fee.
+There are plenty of services out there which claim to boost your numbers.
+Many say they can boost your numbers quickly.
+Some services offer to do this for free and some require payment.
 There are a number of different methods that they can employ.

 - Zombie Account Following.
 (Facebook & Twitter) By paying a 3rd party you can get 100s, 1000s of even 10,000s of followers or likes.
 Generally each supplier has a database of twitter or Facebook “zombie” accounts that they can use to follow or like you.
 These are usually completely inactive accounts, sometimes with random names with jumbled up letters and numbers.